 5. (Nov.
 8, 2012) – Potomac drivers experienced long traffic lines on River Road early November and later learned it was because British actress Judi Dench was in town filming a BBC production.

 4. African President Reportedly Purchases Potomac Home (Jan.
 10, 2012) – Potomac, MD is home to some noteworthy names.
 Now that list may include a sitting African leader, President Yahya Jammeh of Gambia.

 3. Sugo Cicchetti Opens Today in Potomac Park (May 1, 2012) – Buzz started building in 2010 about Sugo Cicchetti—the result of the union between the owners of Cava and Mamma Lucia restaurants.
 The opening of the store in Park Potomac in May was the third most widely read story on Potomac Patch in 2012.

 2. Police Confirm Shooting On Victory Lane In Potomac (April 9, 2012) – In April, the community was shocked to learn of a shooting that took place near Winston Churchill High School.
 A 19-year-old was later arrested in connection with the shooting.
 Both articles come in as Potomac Patch’s second most read story for 2012.

-1. Missing 15-Year-Old Found Safe In California (April 12, 2012) – A 15-year-old girl, who ran away in April and sparked a social media campaign for her search, was located thousands of miles from her Potomac home.
+1. Missing 15-Year-Old Found Safe In California (April 12, 2012) – A, was located thousands of miles from her Potomac home.
 This story and the updates surrounding the search for the young girl comprised the most read article on Potomac Patch in 2012.